 6. Look at the camera

-There’s a lot to see on your screen during virtual meetings: images of yourself and your colleagues, the main presentation or an ongoing transcript of the conversation between participants.
+There’s a lot to see on your screen during virtual meetings: images of yourself and your colleagues, the main presentation or an ongoing transcript of the text-based chat between participants.
 Off-screen, you might have a partner or kids at home walking around.
+But don’t get distracted.
 Make “eye contact” with others in the meeting by looking at the camera when you’re talking and listening.

 7. Try to connect on a personal level

-It’s important to display empathy and to connect as human beings not just as business colleagues, especially during challenging times like these.
+It’s important to display empathy and to connect as human beings and not just as business colleagues.
 Managers leading virtual meetings might want to build in some time at the beginning (or the end) to check in to see how everyone is doing.

 8. Find a quiet place (if you can)